sfu-discourse-lab/MDA-OnlineRegisters/README.md

 # MDA-OnlineRegisters

-#### Supplementary materials for: Characterising online news comments: a multi-dimensional cruise through registers on the web (version 1.0)
+#### Supplementary materials for: Characterising online news comments: a multi-dimensional cruise through online registers (version 1.0)

 ### Description

 This repository comprises the data, scripts for conducting a multi-dimensional analysis of online news comments and other web registers, as well as comprehensive statistical material as described in

 * Ehret, Katharina, and Maite Taboada. (to be submitted).
-“Characterising online news comments: a multi-dimensional cruise through registers on the web”.
+“Characterising online news comments: a multi-dimensional cruise through online registers”.

 The paper presents a text-linguistic study of the characteristics of online news comments in comparison to other online registers.
 Online news comments are rather understudied, yet, there has been a sence among researchers and journalists alike that they are like conversation.
 A recent article, which compared online news comments to face-to-face conversation and other traditional registers, established that online news comments are best described as instances of written evaluative and argumentative discourse ([Ehret and Taboada 2020](https://www.jbe-platform.com/content/journals/10.1075/rs.19012.ehr)).
 As a natural next step, the related paper describes the linguistic properties of online news comments in the context of other online registers such as travel blog, personal blog or interactive discussion.